 The benefits of Canada's accession to the Madrid Protocol

 The Madrid Protocol simplifies the trademark filing process in several ways, in particular:

-- Reduction of costs: By filing a single application, you will avoid, among other things, the cost of translating documents, converting them into various foreign currencies and the fees of local professionals.
+- Reduction of costs.
+By filing a single application, you avoid, among other things, the cost of translating documents, converting them into various foreign currencies and the fees of local professionals.

-- Identify your company's trademarks, i.e. the names of the products and/or services you offer as well as your various target markets;
+- Identify your entity's trademarks, i.e. the names of the products and/or services you offer as well as your various target markets;

 - Register, as soon as possible, the names identified as trademarks in the targeted countries/regions, ideally before using the trademarks, in order to obtain prior rights;

-If you have any questions about Canada's accession to the Madrid Protocol or in the field of trademarks in general, please do not hesitate to contact us:
+If you have any questions about Canada's accession to the Madrid Protocol, the Nice Agreement or in the field of trademarks in general, please do not hesitate to contact our trademarks team: